Top 10 Most Beautiful Fairy Tale Castles in Europe

 Alex O'Brien

 Let's head up to the enchanting world of famous European castles!
 Almost all of the Old Continent's strongholds are secluded and surrounded by lush vegetation or isolated on the high cliff but in a charming environment.
 Furthermore, most of them look like they are from a fairy tale - magical and mysterious.
 That's why it was challenging to make this selection, as we had to leave out some, like Charlottenburg Palace in Berlin or Vajdahunyad Castle in Budapest.
-Still, we hope you'll enjoy this top ten list and maybe, for a bit, get carried away by the fantasy world and real European royals!
+Still, we hope you'll enjoy this best castles in Europe list and get carried away by the fantasy world and real European royals!

 10. The Bran Castle, Brasov, Romania